gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fundamentals.md

 Description: Your first WebGL2 lesson starting with the fundamentals

 First things first, these articles are about WebGL2.
 If you're interested in WebGL 1.0 [please go here](http://webglfundamentals.org).
-Note that WebGL 2 is [nearly 100% backward compatible with WebGL 1](webgl1-backward-compatibility.html).
-That said, once you enable WebGL 2 you might as well use it as it was meant to be used.
+Note that WebGL2 is [nearly 100% backward compatible with WebGL 1](webgl1-to-webgl2.html).
+That said, once you enable WebGL2 you might as well use it as it was meant to be used.
 These tutorials follow that path.

 WebGL is often thought of as a 3D API.
 People think "I'll use WebGL and *magic* I'll get cool 3d".